-On December 2, Timothy Casperson, former treasurer of National Association of Letter Carriers Branch 249, pleaded guilty in U.S. District Court for the Western District of Michigan to one count of stealing $9,650 in funds from the Menominee (Upper Peninsula) union.
-Casperson had been indicted in June for embezzlement and records fraud.
-The indictment and plea follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.
+On January 11, Kimberly Steinhoff, former treasurer of United Steelworkers Local 87, pleaded guilty in U.S. District Court for the Western District of Michigan to a superseding one-count information charging her with falsifying financial records of the Munising (Upper Peninsula)-based union.
+She originally had been charged last June with embezzling $12,751 in union funds.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.

-On December 2, Estella Collier, former office secretary and bookkeeper for United Brotherhood of Carpenters and Joiners Local 200, was sentenced in U.S. District Court for the Southern District of Ohio to one year of probation for embezzling $12,933 in funds from the Columbus-based union.
-She also was ordered to pay full restitution and attend meetings of Gamblers Anonymous.
-Collier had been charged in an information count in July, after which she pleaded guilty in August.
-The actions follow a probe by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡
+On December 18, Lonzell Moore, former president of American Postal Workers Union Local 1730, was sentenced in U.S. District Court for the Northern District of Illinois to three years of probation and 200 hours of community service for embezzling $18,857 in funds from the Des Plaines-based union.
+He also was ordered to pay full restitution.
+Moore had pleaded guilty in July several days after being charged that month.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡